jidar/gnome-ubuntu-multi-tool/README.md

-gnome-ubuntu-mac-tweaks
+gnome-ubuntu-multi-tool
 =======================

-A simple collection of tweaks that make running Gnome (3.10+) Ubuntu (13.10+) on a late 2013 Retina Macbook Pro a little easier.
+A simple collection of tools that make running Gnome (3.10+) Ubuntu (14.04+) a little easier, especially on high-dpi hardware like the Retina MacbookPro.